pratiksinha27/python-assignment-part1/README.md

 ## Student Grade Tracker

-This project is a simple command-line Student Grade Tracker that processes student data and displays grades and performance.
+This assignment is a simple command-line Student Grade Tracker that processes student data and displays grades and performance.

 ---